Airbotics/uptane-server/docs/developers/working-with-s3.md

 # Working with s3

 We like to use AWS and s3 for storing blobs.
 We tend to use [localstack](https://localstack.cloud/) for development, this runs a mocked AWS cloud locally.
-You can swap this out with some other provider.

 ### Bucket layout